Where is Mother Theresa when we need her?

 Within our hearts - even the adult ones - there must surely be a recognition that every child has the capacity for and human right to feel well-being.
 Can we all agree that, all children get at least a moment or two of physical and psychological safety?

-ex-secretaries of education de-valuing the lives of generations yet unborn?
+Can that include safety from ex-secretaries of education de-valuing the lives of generations yet unborn?
 Can we extend that particular right to the rest of us?

 Whether we are black or white or Indian or Pakistani or Jewish or Muslim or Tibetan or Chinese, certainly there was a time for each of us when were pre-hatred -- from others and for others.
 Can we all take a sec and remember when that was, what it felt like, maybe associate that memory with something that surrounded us at the time, a mother's arms, sunlighton summer grass, a wooly blanket, gospel music on the radio?
 Pre-hatred, folks...for those who simply can't get back there on their own, I am offering a coupon for a jumbo roll of Charmin...Let's try this.
 O.K?